Trump says China trade deal coming, Beijing calls for resolution of dispute

 TARIFFS

-The increasingly bitter U.S.-China trade war worsened on Friday with both sides levelling more tariffs on each other's exports.
+The increasingly bitter U.S.-China trade war worsened on Friday with both sides leveling more tariffs on each other's exports.

 Trump announced an additional duty on some $550 billion of targeted Chinese goods, hours after China unveiled retaliatory tariffs on $75 billion worth of U.S. goods.